Jim Comey Directed Strzok to Make Russia a Top Priority Over the Hillary Probe

-Jim Comey directed Peter Strzok to make the Russia interference investigation the priority over the Hillary email investigation.
+Jim Comey ordered Peter Strzok to make the Russia interference investigation the priority over the Hillary email investigation.

 FBI Agent Peter Strzok testified Thursday that the former FBI Director Jim Comey directed him to focus on the Russian election interference investigation over Hillary Clinton’s misuse of classified information.